samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 1. User sees a navbar with a login button
 2. User logs in with their credentials via Auth0
-3. User sees their name in the navbar and randomly generated bank account balance (if only we could keep the balances that randomly generate to 1,000,000).
+3. User sees their name/username in the navbar and randomly generated bank account balance (if only we could keep the balances that randomly generate to 1,000,000).
-4. Logout button next to the name in the navbar
+4. Logout button and Dashboard button next to the name in the navbar

 ## EmberCLI and Setup